wizard17-star/TEG-Project/README.md

 ## 📄 License

-This project is created by **Melike Nazlı Gürbüz** as part of a data science and NLP-focused portfolio.
+This project is created by **Serhat Aslan** as part of a data science and NLP-focused portfolio.
 Feel free to explore and contribute!
 >>>>>>> 3aabcc4 (Initial commit: Gemini RAG portfolio project)